trattner/trattner.github.io/_pages/chess.md

 [Develop Further Chess Understanding](https://www.youtube.com/playlist?list=PLHXGGjSGT0pKpOhH3CkTHFXkyCfq3ojlW) - to take things beyond friends and family, you want to find the right balance between playing games, solving puzzles, and learning from grandmasters.

 [How To Teach Your Child](https://www.youtube.com/playlist?list=PLHXGGjSGT0pJamqiCFadG0j7rqARimv4o) - the most fun, fast, effective way to introduce young ones to the game!
 No background required (for you or your little learner).

-## My Free Books

-***[How To Enjoy Chess for Adult Beginners](/img/pdf/enjoy-chess.pdf)***.
-Become a chess insider, starting from scratch, while having a blast!
-This is the world's most complete + concise + fun guide to chess.

-***[How To Teach Your Child Chess](/img/pdf/teach-chess.pdf)***.
-Don't pay $50-150+ for an hour of coaching.
-Read this free PDF in half that time!
-It will set you up for years of quality interactions with your kid, as you journey through chess and grow your relationship together.

 ## Resources and Articles